 Near Chadds Ford in Delaware County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 52.423′ N, 75° 37.54′ W. Marker is near Chadds Ford, Pennsylvania, in Delaware County.
-Marker can be reached from Baltimore Pike.
+39° 52.475′ N, 75° 34.308′ W. Marker is near Chadds Ford, Pennsylvania, in Delaware County.
+Marker can be reached from Baltimore Pike (U.S. 1), on the right when traveling west.
+Marker is located in Brandywine Battlefield Park.
 Touch for map.
-This marker is at the ground next to the entry door landing.
-Marker is at or near this postal address: 6030 Baltimore Pike, Chadds Ford PA 19317, United States of America.
+Marker is in this post office area: Chadds Ford PA 19317, United States of America.
 Touch for directions.

 Also see . . .

 1. Lafayette's Quarters.
 Brandywine Battlefield website.
 (Submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 2. The Battle of Brandywine.
 September 11, 1777 at Brandywine, Pennsylvania.(Submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 Credits.
 This page was last revised on July 23, 2020.
 It was originally submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey.
 This page has been viewed 2,418 times since then and 264 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey.